amissine/lnet/test/rc/05/README.md

     scp -r 10.0.0.6:/home/alec/.ssh .
     rm .ssh/known_hosts

-The SSH configuration on each box will also have to be updated as described in this [README.md](https://github.com/amissine/lnet/blob/master/README.md).
+The SSH configuration on each box will also have to be updated as described in this [README.md](https://github.com/amissine/lnet/blob/master/README.md) file.
 When using Oracle VirtualBox, do _Settings -> Network: Bridged Adapter_.
 This concludes the initialization phase on a box.
 Some of the initialization steps are better done manually.

 Let us assume that the software we are about to configure comes in a tarball.
 Each time our box restarts, it checks the timestamp of the tarball on a source computer.
 Then, if needed, it downloads the tarball and updates the local software.
 This concludes the brief description of the Cloud Trust configuration process.
 The entry point to further details (where the devil resides) is [here](https://github.com/amissine/lnet/blob/master/test/rc/05/distro/service/ctl).